jparkhill/TensorMol/README.md

 ```

 ## Test example for TensorMol01:
  - Download our pretrained neural networks (network.tar.gz).
-[Networks for water and molecules that only contains CHON](https://drive.google.com/drive/folders/1IfWPs7i5kfmErIRyuhGv95dSVtNFo0e_?usp=sharing) (The file is about 6 Gigabyte.
+[Networks for water and molecules that only contains C, H, O, N](https://drive.google.com/drive/folders/1IfWPs7i5kfmErIRyuhGv95dSVtNFo0e_?usp=sharing) (The file is about 6 Gigabyte.
 This may take a while)
  - Copy the trained networks file into TensorMol folder.
 Unzip them.
 The networks should be in './networks' folder.
- - Copy the test script into the tensormol folder:```cp samples/test_tensormol01.py .```.
-Run the script: ```python test_tensormol01.py```.
-The test sample contains geometry optimization, molecular dynamic, harmonic IR spectrum and realtime IR spectrum.
+ - Copy the test script into the tensormol folder:```cp samples/test_tensormol01.py .``` Run the script: ```python test_tensormol01.py``` The test sample contains geometry optimization, molecular dynamic, harmonic IR spectrum and realtime IR spectrum.

 ## Timing Information
 TensorMol is robust and fast.
 You can get an BP+electrostatic energy and force of this monstrous cube of 24,000 atoms